zuplo/docs/docs/handlers/url-rewrite.md

 ## Setup via Routes.json

-The URL Rewrite handler can also be added manually to the `routes.json` file with the following route configuration
+The URL Rewrite handler can also be added manually to the **routes.json** file with the following route configuration.

 ```json
 {